reidwooten99/att-sdk-android/sdk_docs/InAppMessaging/Readme.txt

-AT&T In-App Messaging(IAM)SDK for Android
+AT&T In-App Messaging (IAM) SDK for Android

-Install Guide
+Sample App Install Guide

-1. Open the Android project for your application in Package Explorer.
-2. Select Project, Properties.
-3. Select the Java Build Path entry in the navigation bar.
-4. Click the Libraries tab.
-5. Click the Add External JARs button on the right side of the properties window.
-6. Browse to the folder where you extracted the IAM SDK files.
+1. Browse to the folder where you extracted the IAM SDK files.
-	Select the library iamsdk.jar.
-7. Click OK.
-The library should appear in Package Explorer.
+2. Copy the library iamsdk.jar to the 'libs' folder of the sample app.
+3. Open the sample app project in Android Studio.
-8. Sample App - Update the following with respect to your application from the developer portal.
+4. Update the following information in SpeechConfig.java (you can get this from your app registration on the developer site).
 •	appKey
 •	secret
 •	redirect url as registered in AT&T developer portal app.

 IAM service allows a developer to send SMS or MMS message on behalf of an AT&T mobile subscriber.

 The In-App Messaging SDK is an android library for natively consuming the RESTful resources for AT&T's In-App Messaging API.

 Quick Start
 --------------